Car Insurance Cost for Women in 2026

 Seven states prohibit using gender as a rating factor, including California, Hawaii, Massachusetts, Michigan, Montana, North Carolina and Pennsylvania.
 Women and men in those states pay the same rates when all other factors are equal.
 The gender gap is largest for young drivers.
 Male drivers under 25 pay more than young women because men in that age group statistically file more severe claims.
 Past age 40, rates for men and women converge and in some states women pay marginally more.

-Gender also plays a larger role early in a driving career.
-Women who are new to the road pay less than male peers, but both groups pay far more than experienced adult drivers.
-The rate gap between new and experienced drivers is one of the largest in new driver insurance cost data, and it narrows steadily as clean-record years accumulate.
+Gender matters more early in a driving career.
+Women new to the road pay less than male peers, but both groups pay far more than experienced adult drivers.
+The gap between new and experienced drivers ranks among the largest in new driver insurance cost data, and it narrows steadily as clean-record years accumulate.

 How Can Female Drivers Lower Their Car Insurance Rates?